Duramax Diesel Owners Page

 AMSOIL has been in business since 1972 and was the first company in the world to develop an API (American Petroleum Institute) rated synthetic lubricant for automotive applications.
 They coined the phrase “extended drain intervals” 40 years ago with 25,000 mile drain intervals, and ever since then they have been defining the leading edge of lubrication technology, innovation and performance.
 No other company in the world offers 25,000 and 35,000 mile oil changes, and AMSOIL guarantees their product performance.
 No-one else does that.
 AMSOIL is the Gold Standard in lubrication and filtration, and amazingly, their superior-performance products are cheaper to use.
 The fact is, if you’re not using AMSOIL lubricants and filters, you’re wasting money.

-We are here to help you and are at your service to assist you in your advanced technology lubrication and filtration needs.
-We hope you will allow us to show you a proven better way.
+We are here to help, ready to assist you in applying advanced technology lubrication and filtration products for big improvements in your specific applications for any ground or water vehicle or machinery.
+We hope you will allow us to show you the proven better ways.
 We have many satisfied customers using AMSOIL products in their commercial, trucking, and fleet vehicles, as well as personal, family and recreational vehicles.
 And now, you know the AMSOIL secret, too.
-Welcome to the AMSOIL family.
+Welcome to the AMSOIL family!

 Since 1972, AMSOIL Synthetic drivetrain LUBRICANTS have proven to be the highest performance engine oils, greases, transmission fluids, and hydraulic and differential gear oils on the market.

 But the other key issue is nanofiber filtration.

 We cover oil filters, air filters and other fluid filters like NO-ONE else can.
 AMSOIL offers the highest performance, most cost-effective, most comprehensive filter line on earth.
 Consider air and oil…